Lewis & Clark State Park

 Picnic & day-use facilities

 The park provides two kitchen shelters and a community center with electricity and running water.
-One shelter is available on a first-come, first-served basis, while the community center and kitchen shelter #1 is reservable by calling the park office at (360) 864-2643.
+The small shelter is available on a first-come, first-served basis and the large kitchen shelter can be reserved online or by calling (888) CAMPOUT or (888) 226-7688.
+The community center is reservable by calling the park office at (360) 864-2643.

 - 5 miles of hiking trails